Listen to the Podcast

-Then, if the risk is low and you normally trade 1000 shares.
-Let’s just say that is your average, that is your equilibrium, you are looking at it and you are trading 1000 shares.
-Now, if the risk is a little bit lower you might do 1200 shares, 1400 shares or 1600 shares.
+Then, if the risk is low and you usually trade 1000 shares.
+Let’s say that is your average that is your equilibrium, you are looking at it, and you are trading 1000 shares.
+Now, if the risk is a little bit lower, you might do 1200 shares, 1400 shares or 1600 shares.

 You don’t go too wild or crazy because what you don’t want to do is be off balance between the difference when you are getting into high trades and low trades.
 Your kind of want those a little bit balanced.
 You probably wouldn’t want to exceed maybe 1500 here and a 500 drop over here, because then your max range is minus 500 here and plus 500 on this side.
 You don’t want to go too far in one spectrum or the other.